 After 12 films (if you count FREDDY VS JASON-which I won’t) Friday the 13th remains one of the longest movie franchises of all time.
-With the newest film cancelled indefinitely we’ll have to treasure the existing films for their time being.
-With a franchise that has 12 films you can count on some winners and losers.
-Well low and behold: I present to you the official ranking of the series from worst to best.
-As a heads up, I won’t include FREDDY VS JASON as I don’t really consider that film cannon to this or the NIGHTMARE franchise.
+With the newest film canceled indefinitely, we’ll have to treasure the existing films for their time being.
+With a franchise that has 12 films, you can count on some winners and losers.
+Well, low and behold: I present to you the official ranking of the series from worst to best.
+As a heads up, I won’t include FREDDY VS JASON as I don’t really consider that film canon to this or the NIGHTMARE franchise.

 11. Jason Goes To Hell: The Final Friday (1993)

 “The mythological one.”
 JGTH is by far the worst in the series.
 FRIDAY’s premise is pretty simple: sexy college coeds in the woods and blood.
 While this final installment tries to shake up the formula, it was just a matter of too little too late.
 Aside from the opening scene and the final scene, this film is barely memorable.
 Jason is barely in it and instead, we get his “spirit” in the form of a parasite infecting the townsfolk.
 Points are also lost for adding a mythological tone to this one, which completely deviates from the makeup of the series.
 There is a bit more male nudity and we have the always funny Rusty Schwimmer plus a pre-Will and Grace Leslie Jordan which saves this film from being a total bore.
 Unfortunately, this film is just a mess.